AdobeDocs/commerce-php/src/pages/developer/cache/page/public-content.md

 <block class="Magento\Paypal\Block\Payflow\Link\Iframe" template="payflowlink/redirect.phtml" cacheable="false"/>
 ```

-Magento disables page caching if at least one non-cacheable block is present in the layout.
+The application disables page caching if at least one non-cacheable block is present in the layout.

 <InlineAlert variant="warning" slots="text"/>